hzeller/rpi-gpio-dma-demo/README.md

 ##### Result
 First thing we notice is how slow things are in comparison to the write from the CPU.
-As found out in the uncached CPU example, we see the influence of slower memory in the Raspberry Pi 2 here as well.
+As found out in the uncached CPU example, we see the influence of slower memory in the Raspberry Pi 2 and Pi 3 here as well.
+Raspberry Pi 2 and 3 are exactly the same speed here.

 The live scope shows that the output has quite a bit of jitter, so DMA alone will not give you very reliable timing, you always have to combine that with PWM/PCM gating if you need